pinterest/querybook/CONTRIBUTING.md

 -   Stack traces for crashes.
 -   Any logs produced.

+## Adding New Features

+We welcome everyone to add new features for DataHub!
+Please start by creating a Github issue that outlines your design and get the project maintainers' approval before submitting the pull request.

 ## Making Changes

 1. Fork this repository to your own account